 Information about other financial assistance programs is at the financial aid website.

-Tae-Youl Choi, Associate Professor; Ph.D., University of California-Berkeley.
+Tae-Youl Choi, Professor; Ph.D., University of California-Berkeley.
 Femtosecond laser spectroscopy and ultrafast microscopy; microfluidics for biological state changes of cells subject to laser irradiation; biosensing; nanomanufacturing; thermal, electrical and optical characterizations in nanoscale materials.

 Wonbong Choi, Professor; Ph.D., North Carolina State University.
 2-D materials; graphene; carbon nanotubes; energy storage; ubiquitous electronics.